Mixed Models with Multiple Instance Learning: METHODOLOGY

 \subsubsection{Likelihood Choices in Experiments}

-\textbf{Genotype Labels.} For genotype labels, where the label represents the minor allele count with possible values in the set \{0, 1, 2\}, we employ a Binomial likelihood with two trials~\citep{hao2016probabilistic}.
+\paragraph{Genotype Labels} For genotype labels, where the label represents the minor allele count with possible values in the set \{0, 1, 2\}, we employ a Binomial likelihood with two trials~\citep{hao2016probabilistic}.
 The linear predictor operates in the logit space, and the resulting probability for the binomial distribution is derived from the sigmoid function applied to the logits.

-\textbf{Multi-class classification.} For the multi-class classification problem in the microscopy dataset, we employ a categorical likelihood.
+\paragraph{Multiclass Classification} For the multiclass classification problem in the microscopy dataset, we employ a categorical likelihood.
 Specifically, given $C$ classes, we use parameters $\bm{\alpha}\in\mathbb{R}^{K \times C}$, $\bm{\beta}\in\mathbb{R}^{Q \times C}$, and $\bm{\gamma}\in\mathbb{R}^{Q \times C}$ to specify class-specific covariate, feature, and attention effects.
-The aggregated predictions as per Eq.~\ref{eq:prediction} then produce a $C$-dimensional logit vector.
+The aggregated predictions as per Eq.~\eqref{eq:prediction} then produce a $C$-dimensional logit vector.
 The class probabilities are then derived from the logit vector using the softmax link function.
-With this approach, GMIL can learn different attention mechanisms for different classes.
-We employ the same prior for feature and attention effects across all classes as outlined in Eq.~(\ref{eq: beta_prior}-\ref{eq: gamma_prior}).
+With this approach, MixMIL can learn different attention mechanisms for different classes.
+We employ the same prior for feature and attention effects across all classes as outlined in Eq.~(\ref{eq: beta_prior}-\ref{eq: gamma_prior}).\looseness=-1

-\textbf{Binary classification.} For the histopathology classification task, we use a Bernoulli likelihood.
+\paragraph{Binary Classification} For the histopathology classification task, we use a Bernoulli likelihood.
 The linear predictor operates in the logit space, and the probability is determined by the sigmoid function applied to the logits.

-\subsubsection{Implementation and complexity}
+\subsubsection{Implementation and Complexity}

-\textbf{Implementation.} To facilitate efficient training and inference on both GPU and CPU, we implemented GMIL using PyTorch.
+\paragraph{Implementation\footnote{\url{https://github.com/AIH-SGML/MixMIL}}} To facilitate efficient training and inference on both GPU and CPU, we implemented MixMIL using PyTorch.
 This choice also enabled us to leverage the numerous probability distributions already available in Pytorch for our generalized likelihood framework.
 For efficient computation of bag-level operations across all bags (e.g., bag-level softmax), we utilized the PyTorch Scatter library.
-Importantly, our implementation supports the simultaneous analysis of multiple labels, which we make efficient by tensorizing computations across outcomes (\Supp).
+Importantly, our code supports the simultaneous analysis of multiple labels, which we make efficient by tensorizing computations across outcomes.